 - IPAL 4+3: A 4-year curriculum designed for students holding an undergraduate degree outside of architecture.

 - IPAL 4+2: A 3-year track for those holding a 4-year undergraduate pre-professional degree in architecture or architectural studies.

 In the first year of the 4+3 program, students will take a full course load of graduate architecture courses including design studio, architectural history, statics, structures, and materials and methods.
 During the first summer, students will choose elective courses including an opportunity to participate in one of our exciting study abroad programs.
 Beginning in the second year, students will hold a part-time internship during the academic year and a full-time internship during the summer.
 Two sections of the Architect Registration Examination (ARE) tests will be taken each year during the second, third, and fourth years.
-The final year of the program will consist of a full-time internship, practicum, and final ARE test sections.
+The final year of the program at our school of architecture will consist of a full-time internship, practicum, and final ARE test sections.